yangcao77/odo-fork/docs/IDP-YAML.md

         destPath: "/home/user" # path inside container to upload the directory
         setExecuteBit: true # Set execute bit on all files in the directory (required for windows local, git repos without execute, http serving)

-      sourceMappings: # Optional: Ability to map files in the local project directory (eg the user's current working dir)` into the container
+      sourceMapping: # Optional: Ability to map files in the local project directory (eg the user's current working dir)` into the container
-      - srcPath: "/src" # copy from $CURRENT_DIR/src
         destPath: "/home/user/src" # path inside container to copy the folder
         setExecuteBit: true # Set execute bit on all files in the directory
       # This is used to know where the source files should be copied into the container, might be useful for other scenarios like customization
+      # Path should be a valid path within the container (but if volumes are mapped into paths in the container, you can use those volume paths)

       env: # Optional key/value env var pairs, as above